 High school students are offered the opportunity to participate in dual enrollment classes with GSCC.
 Scholarships are available through state workforce development funding for students taking courses in technical fields.
-Through this partnership with GSCC and their ACE Institute, dual enrollment classes are scheduled and taken during each year, with many of those classes being scholarship funded.
+Through this partnership with GSCC and their ACE Institute, dual enrollment classes are scheduled annually to being taken, with many of those classes being scholarship funded.
 The career coaches and counselors, using student conferences and KUDER data (career skills and interest), strive to match the students with the courses that best move them down their projected career path.
 As stated in Question 12, the required Career Preparedness course provides another valuable avenue for career evaluation with content focusing on academic/career planning and financial/technical literacy.
-Advanced Placement (AP) courses are offered at Gadsden City High School in all four content areas and AP students participate in AP exams for possible college credit
+Advanced Placement (AP) courses are offered at Gadsden City High School in all four content areas and all AP students participate in AP exams for possible college credit.
+Teacher knowledge and attitudes toward the workplace also help to provide a smooth transition for students as the matriculate through their K-12 experience.
+To improve teacher workplace knowledge and awareness, the local Chamber of Commerce along with East Alabama Works and other regional partners sponsor an annual day when teachers from the three districts in the area tour local businesses and industries to see first-hand the workforce needs that our students can help meet.
+This annual event, EQWIP (Etowah Qualified Workforce Immersion Program), has served to increase the workforce knowledge for many of our traditional K-12 instructors and administrators.